sagahansson/aics-project/code/README.md

 `--lr 0.001` is the learning rate of the model (default: 0.001),

-`--cpt False` is whether or not to start from checkpoint (either True or False; default: False),
+`--cpt 0` is whether or not to start from checkpoint (either 0 : no, or 1 : yes; default: 0),

 `--dev 0` is the cuda device to run the model on (either 0, 1, 2 or 3 (at some point we had 4 GPUs); default: 1).

+The code was also updated to produce logfiles with the name of the model.